 Put one button control, two label controls and one image control onto the canvas.

 We expect that, when you tap the button, it triggers the Power Automate flow.
-Click the button control, select the Action tab at the menu bar at the top.
-Choose Power Automate and select the Power Automate flow that we just created.
+Click the button control, select the Action

 Now, update the rest controls to display the Power Automate execution result.
 Apply the formula to each control:

-• Upper label control: First(result).title
+- Upper label control:

-• Lower label control: First(result).link
+- Lower label control:

-• Image control: First(result).thumbnailLink
+- Image control:

 Then run the Power App, and you'll be able to see the result!